laristra/portage/doc/concepts.md

 Given the source field data, along with the list of source cells and their contribution weights to each target cell, the interpolate step actually populates the field on the target cells.
 The first order accurate interpolation is simply a weighted sum of the source field values.
 For second order accurate interpolation, a local linear reconstruction of the source field based on a least squares gradient is used to compute more accurate contributions to the target cell.
-Monotonicity of the remapped field (no appearance of new local extrema) can be preserved by specifying that the gradient be limited (for now only using the Barth-Jespersen limiter).
+Local bounds preservation may be enforced using limiting of gradients (for now only using the Barth-Jespersen limiter) - this ensures that the remapped value in any target cell will be bounded by the cell values of any intersecting source cells and their immediate neighbors.
 At domain boundaries, however, limiting _can_ be ill-posed if there are no boundary conditions; we currently do not support such boundary conditions, so we do not limit at domain boundaries.

 The current interpolation methods for meshes are the following: